 ‘I’m action romance thriller but I’ll watch whatever you want.’

 ‘Within reason,’ he grinned.

 ‘I didn’t want to discuss it in there – walls have ears.
 Park benches are a bit dated but nothing beats them if the hood covers the lips.

 ‘And the reason for the cloak and dagger?’

 ‘Your superior is being a little careless in two ways.’
 He waited for the grunt.
 ‘Even tightening security that way, going outside our encryption, outside our soc code, outside our … channels … that has brought attention to him.
-There has been some interest.
-No, we don’t know from where, there’s been no hacking, no DdoS and that suggests Assange’s lot.
+There has been some interest and no, we don’t know from where, there’s been no hacking, no DoS and that suggests Assange’s lot.
 Or someone freelance.
-Why would you surmise Sir Gerald is being so secretive?’
+Why would you say Sir Gerald is being so secretive?’

 ‘I don’t know what you’re talking about.’

 ‘Yes you do, because I’ve just told you.’